diremy/whizzytex/README.md

 # Warning!

-You need version (>= 1.4.0_ or above to work with the lastest version of latex.ltx in textlive 2021.
+You need version (>= 1.4.0) to work with version of latex.ltx in textlive 2021 and the lasters version (1.6.0) to work with version of textlive 2024.

 # Bug reports